 Receiving a filling for a cavity is often a person’s first major dental procedure.
 However, standard fillings are not the only way the tooth’s structure can be repaired after damage.
-If you are seeking a provider of inlays and onlays near you, contact Talent Dental today.
-We are an office with a restorative dentist in Rancho Cucamonga, CA interested in providing the best protection and defense for your teeth.
+If you are seeking a provider of inlays and Onlays near you, contact Talent Dental today.
+We are an office with a restorative dentist in interested in providing the best protection and defense for your teeth.

 A filling, inlay, or onlay is a piece of solid material inserted into a tooth to repair part of the structure that has worn away because of decay.
 This missing structure is called a cavity, which is caused by plaque eating through the dental enamel and causing decay.